danielo515/tiddlypouch/readme.md

 The folder `documentationwiki` is used for write documentation tiddlers.

 ### Development wiki
-The folder `tiddlypouchwiki` contains the configuration for the wiki where we test the plugin functionality.
+The folder `wiki` contains the configuration for the wiki where we test the plugin functionality.